iParth08/React-Projects/README.md

 - project : a string
 - description - an array of strings, which is mapped to the _key_ and _value_ of the _HoverTip_.

-## Project - 1 : Random Color Generator
+## Project - 2 : Password Generator

 A simple project to generate random colors using hsl color scheme.
 It also has an array of colors which is used to generate color buttons.